symonk/baron/README.md

 -----

-A 2D platform style games written in `Go`.
+A 2D platformer style game written in `Go`.